Don’t Quit! How to Eliminate Teacher Burnout!

 Let’s shift your mindset, reduce burnout, and build a classroom where everyone wins.
 These three strategies transformed my teaching—and you can implement them step by step.

-Key 1: Language Shift—The Foundation of Empowerment
+Key 1: Language Shift — The Foundation of Empowerment

 Change your language.
-Change your culture.
+Change your classroom culture.

-This small shift makes a huge difference.
-Stop saying “my room” or “Ms. ___’s room.”
+Stop saying “my room” or “Ms. ___’s classroom.”

 -